ucarion/jwt/README.md

 # jwt

-This package is a Golang implementation of JSON Web Token that helps you avoid common security mistakes when using JWT.
+This package is a Golang implementation of JSON Web Tokens that helps you avoid common security mistakes when using JWTs.
 It does this by giving you:

 1. An extremely simple, straightforward interface for securely reading and generating JWTs.